London’s plan to charge drivers of polluting cars sparks protests and stirs political passions

 Co-founder Alan Miller says he’s no conspiracy theorist but that over all those issues the public feels “ignored and treated with contempt” by politicians and bureaucrats.

 Other European cities have had varied results with plans to tackle air pollution.
-Madrid has a similar low emission zone to London, while Paris recently postponed until 2025 a ban on diesel and older petrol cars that had been due to start this year.
+Madrid has a similar low emission zone to London, while Paris’s plan to ban all diesel and older petrol cars has faced delays.

 Supporters of the London plan hope opposition will fade over time.
 But Tony Travers, professor of government at the London School of Economics, said he expects to see politicians exploit this “classic political wedge issue” in next year’s national election.